GrahamDumpleton/mod_wsgi/docs/error-reference.rst

 :Source: ``src/server/wsgi_interp.c``

 :Logged message:
-   ``Unable to record wrapper for main Python interpreter in interpreters dictionary for this child process.``
+   ``Unable to register wrapper for main Python interpreter in interpreter cache; Python based handlers will not be available.``

 :Cause:
    ``PyDict_SetItemString()`` failed when adding the freshly created